-Workshops, registered classes and drop-in classes designed to promote pelvic floor health from a yoga perspective.
-These offerings can be taken in any order, however, see below for the recommended journey.
+Workshops, registered classes, drop-in classes & private sessions designed to promote pelvic floor health from a yoga perspective.
+These offerings can be taken individually and in any order.
+See below for the recommended journey.

 The pelvic floor is a group of muscles that form the basis of our core stability and support for the pelvic organs.
 Like other muscles in the body, it is not uncommon to experience tightness or weakness in this area.
 Both hypertonicity and hypotonicity have been associated with a number of health conditions.
 The most significant issue for women is incontinence (stress and urge), which can greatly impact on the quality of life.